Paint and Varnish Poison Alert for Dogs and Cats

 How can paint or varnish poisoning be prevented?

 Prevention of lead poisoning from paint requires careful attention to the home environment.
-In older homes, be sure to remove any loose paint, paint, chips or paint dust from areas to which the pet will be exposed.
+In older homes, be sure to remove any loose paint, paint, chips, or paint dust from areas to which the pet will be exposed.
 Home test kits to assess for lead paint are available.
-If lead paint is detected, consider a certified risk assessment to determine whether properly maintaining the paint in place or complete removal of the lead-based paint is most appropriate.
+If lead paint is detected, consider a certified risk assessment to determine whether it is better to properly maintain the paint in place or completely remove the lead-based paint.
 Removal of lead-based paint should not be attempted without proper training and protection.

 Related Articles